PleiadesBUW/PleiadesUserDocumentation/jupyter/jupyterHub.md

 1. Create your conda environment: `conda create --name <name_of_virtual_env>`
 2. Activate it (from anywhere): `conda activate <name_of_virtual_env>`
-3. Install any packages you like
+3. Install any packages you like **through conda**
-4. Install the *ipykernel* in conda: `conda install ipykernel`
+4. Install the *ipykernel* package in the chosen conda virtual environment: `conda install ipykernel`

-As of now, these environments are still not ready to be used within your Jupyter notebooks, because they are missing the *ipykernel* package.
-To activate an environment for the Jupyter notebooks, proceed as follows:

-1. Load your environment if it is not loaded yet: `conda activate ` 2.
-3.
+5. Enable the kernel: `python -m ipykernel install --user --name 'Name-of-my-venv' --display-name "Displayed name of my venv"`
+6. Start a new Jupyter notebook: *File-&gt;New-&gt;Notebook*
+7. Select your kernel from the dropdown menu according to your option `--display-name` from point 5

+The command from point 5 installs your kernel into your local directory at `~/.local/share/jupyter/kernels`.
+Jupyter automatically checks this directory and makes these kernels available to the user through the JupyterLab interface.
+If you prefer, you can also install the kernels while directly logged in to PLEIADES instead of the JupyterHub log in.
+Also remember to give the full path to your (virtual environment) python binary when enabling the kernel (step 5) if you are outside of the Conda environment.

 ### JupyterHub: FAQ